mnamkung107/INST377_Team17/docs/final.md

 # Final Report
 ## Safe Eats

-**Our team members:** Michelle Namkung, Aisha Koroma, Jason Jiang, Ayesha Shafquat, Japheth Mulugeta and Myles Lane
+**Team members:** Michelle Namkung, Aisha Koroma, Jason Jiang, Ayesha Shafquat, Japheth Mulugeta and Myles Lane

 The app can be found running [Here](https://inst377-team17.herokuapp.com/index.html "Safe Eats").

-The information problem that we are trying to solve is being unable to locate health information about various food facilities in an area you may not be familiar with.
+**Information Problem:** Unable to locate health information about various food facilities in an area you may not be familiar with.
 The stakeholders and target users for our app include first-time travelers and locals to the Prince George’s County Area looking for a sanitary place to eat.

 We chose to work with the Prince George’s County Food Inspection Dataset found [on their website](https://data.princegeorgescountymd.gov/Health/Food-Inspection/umjn-t2iz).
 It contains data on the compliance of food service facilities across PG County and is a reliable data source that is updated daily.